Vatican Museum Tickets : What you need to know for your Visit

 Everything you need to know about Vatican Museum tickets!

-It’s a bit overwhelming sorting out tickets for the Vatican Museums.
+It’s a bit overwhelming sorting out tickets for the Vatican Museums (available here).
 What’s the best option?
 Should I prebook?
 Can I get a city pass that includes them?
 So many options exist, so we will try to help you navigate them here.

 Tip 1 – Don’t show up without Vatican Museum Tickets!

-Pre-book skip the line Vatican Museum Tickets before you get there.
+Pre-book skip the line Vatican Museum tickets before you get there (on this website).
 You will then not have to wait in the massive queue of people attempting to pay into the Vatican museums (people waste a lot of time during the Vatican Museum opening hours queuing just for a ticket!)

 Tip 2 – Self guided tickets – standard adult fares